dasoldasol/dasoldasol.github.io/_posts/EC2.md

 - can NOT merge placement groups
 - you can move after you stopped instances

+## Elastic Fabric Adapter (EFA)
+- a **network device** that you can **attach to your Amazon EC2** instance to **accelerate High Performance Computing (HPC)** and machine learning applications
+- achieve the application performance of an on-premises HPC cluster, with the scalability, flexibility, and elasticity
+- EFA provides lower and more **consistent latency and higher throughput than the TCP transport** traditionally used in cloud-based HPC systems.
+- It enhances the performance of **inter-instance communication** that is critical **for scaling** HPC and machine learning applications.
+- **OS-bypass** enables HPC and machine learning applications to bypass the operating system kernel and to **communicate directly with the EFA device.**
+  - The **OS-bypass** capabilities of EFAs are **not supported on Windows** instances.
+If you attach an EFA to a Windows instance, the instance functions as an **Elastic Network Adapter(ENA)**, without the added EFA capabilities.
+  - **Elastic Network Adapters (ENAs)** : provide traditional IP networking features that are required to support VPC networking. **EFA**s provide all of the same traditional IP networking features as ENAs, and they also support OS-bypass capabilities.

 ## Scenarios
 - **A web application allows customers to upload orders to an s3 bucket.
 The resulting Amazon S3 events trigger a Lambda function that insets a message to an SQS queues.
 A single EC2 instance reads messages from the queue, process them, and stores them in a DynamoDB table partitioned by unique order ID.
 Next month traffic is expected to increase by a factor of 10 and a Solutions Architect is reviewing the architecture for possible scaling problems.
 Which component is MOST likely to need re-architecting to be able to scale to accommodate the new traffic?**